 - Always trim the dew-claw on the inner surface of your dog’s paw as well.
 It does not touch the ground, so tends to grow long and curl.

 Your dog’s claws should be trimmed on a regular basis.
+It is a good idea to get your puppy used to nail trimming at a very young age.

 Please feel free to leave any of your tips or your questions on the topic of dog nail clipping via a comment below.